Music of Ohio: R&B, soul, and funk

-One of the soulful Dayton bands in the early 1970s was The Magnificent 7.
-Very little has been written about them even though they performed for years at the Diamond Club.
-Members who made up the band varied from year to year; Phil Mehaffey (organ), Vic Olekas (guitar), Guy Shelander and Dan Schultz (bass), Vince Disalvo and Ron Pauley (drums), Bill and Ron Witherspoon (horns), Marvin Smith (vocals).

 24-Carat Black were a soul, R&B, and funk band from Cincinnati in the early 1970s who recorded for Stax Records.

-Capsoul was a soul and R&B record label based in Columbus in the 1970s.
-It was formed by local singer William Roger "Bill" Moss and featured himself and other locals including singer Marion Black and Four Mints.
 In 2004, The Numero Group released the compilation Eccentric Soul: The Capsoul Label, Numero's first release; followed in 2014 by Eccentric Soul: Capitol City Soul.
 Prix was another small Columbus soul label which also released Marion Black.
 Numero released a collection of found unreleased songs and demo recordings from the label Eccentric Soul: The Prix Label in 2007.
 An unreleased song by local group Penny and the Quarters, "You and Me", was featured prominently in the 2010 film Blue Valentine.
 Cleveland's Boddie Recording Company was remembered in a 2011 collection by Numero.
 The Way Out Label of Cleveland was collected by Numero on Eccentric Soul: The Way Out Label in 2014.

 Aurra was a 1980s soul group from Dayton, which, at the time of its biggest success, was composed of Curt Jones and Starleana Young.
 Aurra started off in 1979 as an offshoot of the funk band Slave.
 Aurra was created by Steve "The Fearless Leader" Washington which featured Curt Jones, Starleana Young, Charles Carter, and Buddy Hankerson on the first LP.

 The Dazz Band is a funk band that was most popular in the early 1980s.
 Emerging from Cleveland, the group's biggest hit songs include the Grammy Award-winning "Let It Whip" (1982), "Joystick" (1983), and "Let It All Blow" (1984).
 The name of the band is a portmanteau of the description "danceable jazz".

 LeVert is a soul, funk, go-go group, formed in Cleveland in 1984, comprising Sean and Gerald Levert, the sons of O'Jays founder Eddie Levert, with Marc Gordon.
 LeVert gained R&B hit "(Pop pop pop) Goes My Mind" in 1986.

 The Deele (pronounced The Deal) was a 1980s R&B band from Cincinnati, originally consisting of Indianapolis native Kenny "Babyface" Edmonds along with Antonio "L.A."
 Reid, Carlos "Satin" Greene, Darnell "Dee" Bristol, Stanley Burke, and Kevin "Kayo" Roberson.
 They have reunited in an incarnation featuring Bristol, Greene, Roberson, and Burke.

 Singer Anita Baker was born in Toledo.
 She garnered attention for the jazz-soul hit "Sweet Love".
-In that song, she used real bassist and real drummer.

 Men at Large from Cleveland formed in 1992.